apache/pulsar/site2/website/blog/2022-04-08-Apache-Pulsar-2-9-2.md

 If you are interested in learning more about Pulsar 2.9.2, you can [download](https://pulsar.apache.org/en/versions/) and try it out now!

-**Pulsar Summit San Francisco 2022** will take place on on August 18th, 2022.
+**Pulsar Summit San Francisco 2022** will take place on August 18th, 2022.
 [Register now]((https://pulsar-summit.org/)) and help us make it an even bigger success by spreading the word on social media!

 For more information about the Apache Pulsar project and current progress, visit the [Pulsar website](https://pulsar.apache.org), follow the project on Twitter